zaikio/zaikio-oauth_client/README.md

 ## Installation

-To provide all functionality this gem is a **Ruby Gem** as well as a **Node Package**, both are currently hosted privately in the **GitHub Package Registry**.
+This gem is a **Ruby Gem** and is hosted privately in the **GitHub Package Registry**.

-To fetch both from the GitHub Package Registry follow these steps:
+To fetch it from the GitHub Package Registry follow these steps:

 1. You must use a personal access token with the `read:packages` and `write:packages` scopes to publish and delete public packages in the GitHub Package Registry with RubyGems.
 Your personal access token must also have the `repo` scope when the repository is private.
 For more information, see "[Creating a personal access token for the command line](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line)."